Mesothelioma & Lung Cancer Claims

-- £6,500 to the granddaughter, on the basis that the bond between a grandchild and grandparent was less strong than the bond between child and parent.
+- £6,500 to the granddaughter, on the basis that the bond between a grandchild and grandparent was weaker than the bond between child and parent.

 International Energy Group Ltd v Zurich Insurance plc UK Branch £250,000

-A case that involved death due to exposure to asbestos causing mesothelioma where the employee inhaled asbestos fibres in course of employment over many years.
+In a case involving death due to exposure causing mesothelioma, the employee inhaled fibres in course of employment over many years.

 The employee retired in April 2008, but he did not enjoy a long retirement.
-In the same year, July 2008 he was diagnosed as suffering from mesothelioma and he died within about a year from diagnosis.
+In the same year, July 2008, he was diagnosed suffering from mesothelioma, and he died within about a year of diagnosis.

-Before he died his solicitor took legal action for compensation for his asbestos-related condition. he claimed his illness was caused by its negligence and breach of statutory duty in exposing him to asbestos dust and fibres.
+Before he died, his solicitor took legal action for compensation for his condition.
+He claimed his illness was caused by its negligence and breach of statutory duty in exposing him to dust and fibres.

-The claim was settled for £250,000 plus solicitors legal costs.
+The claim was settled for £250,000 plus solicitor legal costs.

-A mineral similar to asbestos, as a cause of mesothelioma.
-Evidence comes almost exclusively from one region in Turkey, where erionite is used as a building material, and mesothelioma rates are extremely high.
-Because erionite occurs elsewhere in the world (notably parts of the US) without similarly high mesothelioma rates, it has been argued that the situation in Turkey indicates genetic susceptibility to erionite-associated mesothelioma in this population, however evidence for this is weak.
+This mineral is similar to asbestos and can also cause mesothelioma.
+Evidence comes almost exclusively from one region in Turkey, where erionite is used as a building material, and mesothelioma rates are incredibly high.
+Because erionite occurs elsewhere in the world (e.g. parts of the US) without similarly high mesothelioma rates, it has been argued that the situation in Turkey indicates genetic susceptibility to erionite-associated mesothelioma in this population, however evidence for this is weak.

 Mineral Wool and Silica

-As most asbestos exposure occurs in workplaces, the first step to making a claim for a loved one is to piece together their employment history.
-Solicitors will work closely with the family members to track down the relative’s previous employers and pinpoint where exposure to asbestos took place.
-Compensation can still be pursued even if the employer is no longer operating.
-Evidence will be collected, including witness statements, to determine how asbestos exposure occurred and whether anyone else has also suffered as a result.
+As most exposure occurs in workplaces, the first step to claiming a loved one is to piece together their employment history.
+Solicitors will work closely with the family members to track the relative’s previous employers and pinpoint where the exposure occurred.
+A compensation claim still be pursued even if the employer is no longer operating.
+Evidence will be collected, including witness statements, to determine how the exposure occurred and whether anyone else has also suffered.

 To make a UK mesothelioma compensation claim on behalf of a family member, please get in touch with us today.

 The previous section talks about making a mesothelioma claim on behalf of a loved one, but what about if you were a dependent of the deceased?
-Being a dependent means that you were reliant on the deceased prior to their death.
-Before the person died, you may have depended on them financially or for support services, such as childcare.
+Being dependent means that you were reliant on the deceased before their death.
+Before the person died, you may have depended on them financially or for support services like childcare.
 Examples of a dependent can include a partner, child, parent or sibling, to name just a few.

 Whether you can make a mesothelioma claim as a dependent depends on several factors relating to how the death occurred.
-If someone dies because of asbestos-related exposure at work, their loved ones may suffer due to financial loss or other loss of dependency.
-If you have suffered from dependency loss, it’s important to discuss your options with a solicitor.
+If someone dies because of exposure at work, their loved ones may suffer due to financial loss or other loss of dependency.
+Discussing your options with a solicitor is essential if you have suffered from dependency loss.
 Dependency claims will typically help loved ones receive compensation that helps them recover lost services and financial loss.

-Please view our dedicated dependency claims page to find out more about making a mesothelioma claim as a dependent.
+Please view our dedicated dependency claims page to learn more about making a mesothelioma claim as a dependent.